Vitalflea/Castle/README.md

 # Castle
-AimTux for Windows, This is not perfect!
+AimTux for Windows, This is not perfect and is not worked on anymore!

 if needed: